inmcm/Simon_Speck_Ciphers/README.md

 - Some Cipher Setup Tests Missing

 #####VHDL
+- Pre-liminary Simon implementation and test bench is complete.
+All key/block sizes working
+- Speck in progress
-Round function implemented as modules.
-Need to add cipher control logic, key/block sizing, amd block mode options.
+- Need to add top layer that add cipher block mode options.

 #####C
 TODO